Dental Implants – Falls Church, VA

 This post is used to replace the root of a missing tooth, which is something traditional crowns and bridges simply can’t do.
-This helps provide a kind of stability for your replacement teeth that can only be matched by natural teeth.
+This helps provide stability for your replacement teeth that can only be matched by natural teeth.
 Plus, the titanium is actually biocompatible, which means it is able to bond directly to the surrounding bone.
 This is exactly how your other teeth work, and it’s how implants help provide essential support for your jaw that will maintain your oral health and your face’s shape for many years to come.

 Above the gum line, dental implants can be topped with a variety of dental prosthetics that can replace a single tooth, multiple teeth, or even an entire mouthful of teeth.
 They’ll be primarily made of dental porcelain milled by our CEREC machine, meaning they will be strong, durable, and blend in completely with the rest of your smile.

 Dental implants are a state-of-the-art solution to replacing missing teeth.
 As opposed to traditional tooth replacement options, such as crowns, bridges, dentures and partials – implants provide a full-circle tooth replacement that includes a solution for both the underlying roots and crown.
-This results in several advantages, with the most rewarding being implants can last a lifetime with proper care and maintenance!
+This results in several advantages, with the most rewarding being that implants can last a lifetime with proper care and maintenance!
 The benefits of dental implants include:

-Dental implants replace your entire tooth’s structure, particularly the root.
+- Stability: Dental implants replace your entire tooth’s structure, particularly the root.
 This new titanium root bonds directly to your jaw to make sure that once your replacement teeth are in your mouth, they won’t be going anywhere.

-The all-porcelain restorations look and feel just like natural teeth.
+- Aesthetics: The all-porcelain restorations look and feel just like natural teeth.
 You won’t have to deal with darkly colored metal crowns or unsightly black lines along your gums.
 You get a complete treatment that will make your smile look as great as it feels.

-Whether you are missing one tooth or all of your teeth, dental implants can provide the same fantastic results.
+- Versatility: Whether you are missing one tooth or all of your teeth, dental implants can provide the same fantastic results.
 In fact, most implant-retained prosthetics look better and provide more health benefits than their traditional counterparts (such as crowns, bridges, and dentures).

-Dental implants only require routine brushing, flossing, and routine checkups to last 30 years or more, which is multiple times longer than typical restorations.
+- Longevity: Dental implants only require routine brushing, flossing, and routine checkups to last 30 years or more, which is multiple times longer than typical restorations.

 Have a denture that just won’t stay in place?
 Dental implants can be used to give you a set of teeth that is always rock-solid.
-Using four to six strategically placed implants, we can place a denture that has a much stronger hold than a normal removable prosthetic, and it will even enable you to have a much stronger bite so you can enjoy a more varied and healthy diet.
+Using four to six strategically placed implants, we can place a denture that has a much stronger hold than a normal removable prosthetic, and it will even enable you to have a stronger bite so you can enjoy a more varied and healthy diet.